ItoDezfai/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am an Innovation Manager at RINA Consulting S.p.A.

 My research interests include technology-enabled business models, R&D operations and innovation strategy.
-I founded and currently lead the Industry Innovation Strategic Centre group, which manage business innovation and develop new engineering advisory services for the markets of aerospace and defence, manufacturing, and cybersecurity.
+I founded and currently lead the Industry Innovation Strategic Centre, which manage business innovation and develop new engineering advisory services for the markets of aerospace and defence, manufacturing, and cybersecurity.

-As former R&D program manager, successfully landed several new digital services and founded the Space & Defence Italy AI capability building team.
+As former R&D program manager, I successfully landed several new digital services from R&D outcomes and founded the Space & Defence Italy AI capability building team.

 Experienced in all critical sectors (space, health, finance, energy, transportation, government).

+I﻿n my spare time, I code and play with drones, AI, blockchain and crypto.